Sparked by pandemic fallout, homeschooling surges across US

 Pray is also homeschooling her daughter, Hayley, who’s going into 7th grade and had been attending a Christian school.

-“I had no idea how this was going to go — I just dove in headfirst,” Pray said.
+“I had no idea how this was going to go — I just dove in headfirst,” said Pray.
 “I felt God was holding my hand.”

 The Gonzalez family from Appomattox, Virginia — who are devout Catholics — opted to homeschool their three sons, ages 9, 13 and 15, after their Catholic school in Lynchburg closed in 2020 due to falling enrollment.